5jt/dyalog-cookbook/manuscript/02-Structure.md

 ## Versions

-In real life you will produce successive versions of your program, each better than the last.
+In real life, you will produce successive versions of your program, each better than the last.
 In an ideal world, all your users will have and use the current version.
 In that ideal world, you have only one version to maintain: the latest.

 In the real world, your users will have and use multiple versions.
 If you charge for upgrading to a newer version, this will surely happen.
 And even in your ideal world, you have to maintain at least two versions: the current and the next.